Last updated on November 29th, 2023 by Jules Winnfield

 But keep in mind it can sometimes be difficult to press the plunger down during filtration and hot coffee can shoot out from the pot.
 But this is rare and can be mitigated by going slow.

 Overall, I found the Mueller French Press coffee maker to be pretty easy to use.
 The coffee taste is great.
+You can even make espresso in it too!
 I do need to refine my technique to balance the acidic and bitter tones, but thats not the pots problem!
-Convinced?

 - About the Author